jewellery as protection

 Jewellery regularly doubles as protection, as it is worn so close to the body.
 Often this form of protection is of general nature, but every now and then it makes uses of specific elements to ward off a particular evil.
-This pendant from Oman hides such an element on its reverse side.
+This pendant from Oman hides such an element on its reverse side: a tiny figure of a shackled human form.
+What does this mean, and what does it tell us about the women who wore this necklace?

 Forster explains the figure as a representation of the Bahla Witch.[4]
 Bahla, a fortress town in Oman, has a reputation for the presence of both jinn and witches.
 [5] The pendant would protect the wearer from witchcraft and jinn alike.
 As this pendant was worn in a much larger area than just Bahla however, this interpretation may well be true for the inhabitants of the town itself, but there is another possibility that would make sense to many women.